 Rottweilers are muscular and durable dogs.
 As such, they need the proper diet to maintain their healthy and active lifestyle.
 But did you know, not getting their essential nutrition can lead to excessive shedding in your Rottweiler?

 According to Pets WebMD, proper nutrition is sometimes the key to preventing excessive shedding in dogs.
-While commercial pet-food companies may have met the bare minimum requirements, there’s often not enough nutrition in discount kibbles.
+While commercial pet-food companies will met the bare minimum requirements, there’s often not enough nutrition in discount kibbles.

 The number one reason for excessive shedding is a poor diet.
 People go to discount stores, buy a 40-pound bag of cheap food, and then see their pets’ shedding increase.– Roy Cruzen DVM (PetMD)